AlenRedek/wordpress-starter/README.md

     - Add your variables into this file.
 Also add variables to overwrite Bootstrap or UnderStrap variables here `/assets/scss/theme/_variables`
-    - `/assets/scss/theme/_variables`  // <--------- Add your variables into this file.
-Also add variables to overwrite Bootstrap or UnderStrap variables here
-    - `/assets/scss/understrap/understrap` // <--------- Some basic WordPress stylings and needed styles to combine Boostrap and Underscores
+    - Some basic WordPress stylings and needed styles to combine Boostrap and Underscores `/assets/scss/understrap/understrap`
-    - `/assets/src/scss/bootstrap/bootstrap`  // <--------- All the Bootstrap stuff - Don´t edit this!
+    - All the Bootstrap stuff - Don´t edit this!
+    `/assets/src/scss/bootstrap/bootstrap`
-    - `/assets/src/scss/font-awesome/font-awesome` // <--------- Font Awesome Icon styles
+    - Font Awesome Icon styles `/assets/src/scss/font-awesome/font-awesome`
-// Any additional imported files //
-    - `/assets/scss/theme/`  // <--------- Add your styles into this file
+    - Add any additional imports into this file `/assets/scss/theme/`

 - Don’t edit the files within src filesets or you won’t be able to update it without overwriting your own work!
 - Your design goes into: `/assets/scss/theme`.
 Add your styles to the `/assets/scss/theme/_theme.scss` file and your variables to the `/assets/scss/theme/_variables.scss`.
 Or add other .scss files into it and `@import` it into `/assets/scss/theme/_theme.scss`.